panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 ## 5. Conclusion

-There are 3 ways to declare variables in JavaScript: using `const`, `let` or `var`.
+There are 3 ways to declare variables in JavaScript: using `const`, `let`, or `var`.

-Specific to `const` variable is that you have to initialize the variable right away with an initial value.
-Also, `const` variable cannot be updated to a new value.
+Specific to the `const` variable is that you have to initialize the variable right away with an initial value.
+Also, the `const` variable cannot be updated to a new value.

 `let`, on the other side, can be initialized, but can be declared without an initial value.
 Also `let` variable value can be updated.

-`var` variables behave almost the same as `let` variables: can be initialized or not, as well can be reassigned with a new value.
+`var` variables behave almost as `let` variables: can be initialized or not, as well can be reassigned with a new value.
 However, contrary to `let` and `const`, only the function body can create a scope for `var` variables.